National Parliamentary Debate Association: Rules

-There is a ban on quoted evidence.
-This simply means that the debaters may not bring in printed, published evidence and consult it during the round.
+Debaters may not bring in printed, published evidence and consult it during the round.
 It is expected that debaters will use their own pre-existing knowledge and research conducted prior to the start of the actual round to back their arguments with reasoning and empirical data.
-This places parli in stark contrast to the other common intercollegiate debate format, policy debate, where debaters may utilize quoted evidence.
+This places parliamentary debate in stark contrast to the other common intercollegiate debate format, policy debate, where debaters may utilize quoted evidence.

-Any mature debate circuit will develop its own customs and practices.
-Some people argue that the NPDA rules are very laissez-faire, preferring to let the norms of what constitutes valid argumentation be subjects for the debate itself.
-Others believe that, in recent years, the NPDA has been hesitant to allow its participants to engage in controversial, avant garde or "non-traditional" debate practices at its national championship tournament.

-The NPDA Championship Tournament
+Championship Tournament

 The NPDA runs one debate tournament each year: the NPDA Championship Tournament, held in late March or early April at rotating host sites.
 While the inaugural tournament in 1994 only hosted around 40 teams, the 2004 Championship Tournament had over 300 in the field from over a half-dozen nations.
 The tournament's practices are generally modeled by smaller invitational tournaments, which provide the bulk of year-long competition.
 NPDA sanctions many of these tournaments, and the school that does the best at sanctioned invitationals over the course of the year is awarded a year-long sweepstakes championship.

 Relationship to other tournaments and organizations

 There are usually several NPDA-sanctioned invitational tournaments in the US to choose from on almost every weekend of the academic year.
-The largest of these tournaments include the Mile High Swing held in Januaryd co-hosted in recent years by Texas Tech University and the University of Utah in Salt Lake City, Utah, the season-opening Bowman Debates at William Jewell College in September, the Steve Hunt Classic held at Lewis & Clark College in October and the Paul Winters Invitational at the University of the Pacific in November.
+The largest of these tournaments include the Mile High Swing held in January co-hosted in recent years by Texas Tech University and the University of Utah in Salt Lake City, Utah, the season-opening Bowman Debates at William Jewell College in September, the Steve Hunt Classic held at Lewis & Clark College in October and the Paul Winters Invitational at the University of the Pacific in November.

 Communicating between tournaments

-Almost from its inception, the NPDA community has taken advantage of the Internet to continue debates (and to debate about debates) between tournaments and in the off-season.
+Almost from its inception, the NPDA community has taken advantage of the Internet to continue debates (and to debate about debates) between tournaments and in the off season.
 For years, this took place via the official electronic mailing list, much to the chagrin of those who saw that resource as best used for official communication such as posting tournament invitations and results.

 Today, much of the online debate (especially between competitors) in the NPDA community takes place via the online forum Net-Benefits.net, founded by University of Southern California then-undergraduate Jed Link.
-The name "Net-Benefits" is a pun, referring to the debate paradigm by which the debate judge weighs the net benefits of two competing policies.
+The name Net-Benefits is a pun, referring to the debate paradigm by which the debate judge weighs the net benefits of two competing policies.
 The site is now an electronic hub for discourse and information on parliamentary debate.

-NPDA National Champions
+National champions

 Every year since 1994, the organization has held a national championship tournament.
 Winning teams include: